kenyo/only-one-can-win/README.md

 ## Dataset

 The primary dataset was compiled since August 10, 2020 and polled how many followers and active users belonged to the joebiden, donaldtrump, and kanye subreddits every half hour.
+In total, there were ~15k observations.
 Followers and subscribers are synonymous for all intents and purposes:

 ```
 subscribers                   int64